Becoming a Service Provider

 RCOC believes that the people we serve benefit greatly when new individuals and organizations step up to provide the critical services and supports they need to live safely and with dignity in our community.
 We also believe that well-qualified service providers and well-trained direct care staff are essential to realizing the Lanterman Act vision of community inclusion for individuals with developmental disabilities.

-The purpose of this section is to explain the process of becoming “vendorized” – or approved to provide services to RCOC consumers – and to share RCOC’s policies for ensuring that service provider selection is fair, equitable, and places the critical needs of the people we serve first.
+The purpose of this section is to explain the process of becoming “vendorized” – or approved to provide services to RCOC persons served – and to share RCOC’s policies for ensuring that service provider selection is fair, equitable, and places the critical needs of the people we serve first.

-An applicant and/or a vendor should not initiate services for a consumer before an approved authorization to purchase the services has been received from RCOC.
+An applicant and/or a vendor should not initiate services for an individual before an approved authorization to purchase the services has been received from RCOC.

 RCOC conducts Pre-Vendor Orientation classes throughout the year.
 These classes are open to anyone interested in participating.
 They offer information on the vendorization process as well as RCOC’s expectations for service providers.
 For information and dates of upcoming classes, check our Events Calendar or call our Vendor Hotline at (714) 796-5263.